ACCESS-Community-Hub/CMIP6-Input-Scripts/README.md

 # CMIP6-Input-Scripts

-This repository is an archive of old scripts that may have been used to create model input files from CMIP6 forcings.
+This repository is an archive of scripts that may have been used to create model input files from CMIP6 forcings.
 The scripts are preserved as-is.
+They are being preserved for provenance purposes.
+There is no intention to modify or update them.

 If updated or replacement scripts are needed for CMIP6 or CMIP7 forcings, please use either the https://github.com/ACCESS-NRI/CMIP7-Input repository or the [MOSRS ancil/contrib](https://code.metoffice.gov.uk/doc/ancil/ants/latest/contributing.html#contribute-code) repository as appropriate.
 For more documentation on CMIP forcing processing, see the [ACCESS-NRI/CMIP7-Input Wiki](https://github.com/ACCESS-NRI/CMIP7-Input/wiki).

 ## Directory structure